eco619/ai-document-library/docs/technical-library/README.md

 # Purpose

-The Technical Library establishes the engineering foundation upon which the AI Document Library is designed, implemented, validated, and maintained.
+The Technical Library establishes the engineering foundation upon which CIP is designed, validated, implemented, integrated, verified, tested, and maintained.

 Its objectives are to:

 - Preserve engineering intent beyond software implementation.
 - Document architectural decisions and their rationale.
 - Define canonical data structures and engineering contracts.
-- Establish evidence integrity and verification methodologies.
+- Establish source integrity, traceability and verification methodologies.
 - Promote explainable engineering and transparent AI design.
 - Support future platform evolution without sacrificing architectural consistency.
 - Serve as the permanent engineering knowledge base for the platform.